KesKru/portfolio-app-2/spec/spec-app-2.md

-# Portfolio-app-spec
+# App-2-spec

 A short overview of Functional, Design and Technical specifications for this app.
-This is a full stack LinkedIn style application, with simplified functionality,- to demonstrate working knowledge of React-Redux-MaterialUI + Node-Express-PostgreSQL technology stack.

 ## Functional spec: